AlonAm/NLoad/README.md

 ```

 ## Installation
-NLoad can be installed via [NuGet](http://www.nuget.org/packages/NLoad)
+To install NLoad via [NuGet](http://www.nuget.org/packages/NLoad), run the following command in the Package Manager Console
 ```
 Install-Package NLoad
 ```

 ## License
 NLoad is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form").
-Refer to license.txt for more information.
+Refer to license file for more information.